Shin Megami Tensei: Strange Journey Redux Review

 The original Strange Journey was decidedly not an easy experience.
 It would often test the player's understanding of the game's alignment system, elemental affinities, status buffs and effects, and team balance in order to succeed.
 There was no hand-holding to be found here - if you weren't properly prepared, you'd find yourself becoming well-acquainted with the Game Over screen.

 Strange Journey Redux, like most Atlus re-releases, features numerous additions and changes from its original version.
 For the most part, the changes made are there to make Strange Journey more approachable and less unforgiving.
 Not only is the default difficulty considerably easier this time around, but plenty of additions lighten up the restrictions that were placed in the original game.
-You can save anywhere on any map, and setting up demon skills is simpler overall, to name a couple examples.
+You can save anywhere on any map, and setting up demon skills is simpler overall, to name a couple of examples.

 Just about everything is a bit more effortless in Strange Journey Redux, often achieved with the sub-app system.
 Like in SMT IV, sub-apps are almost like in-game cheats you can buy that offer a variety of bonuses to the player.
 Redux has several new sub-apps that lighten challenge a bit, such as the removal of an automatic Game Over if the MC (main character) falls in battle, and there's even a way to see where teleport squares will take you (which veterans of Sector E will certainly understand the benefit for).
 Not only that, but you can now equip all sub-apps simultaneously, which means you can have HP&MP regeneration, better level ups, better money/item drops, and more, all at the same time.